ferdaousachraf/projetnodejs/README.md

 You get the token after you Login or register.
 You have to add the token to your body of your next requests .

+Use Postman or VS Code Thunder Client to test the API You can import VS Code Thunder Client Requestes from the folder : Thunder VS Code API Calls in the project

 https://acharf-conferences-api.herokuapp.com/conferences-app/api/v1/conferences

 **1. Clone the application**